 A dustup over weed control

-Herbicides are a powerful weapon in the war on weeds, but many environmentalists fear collateral damage.
-The biologists and land managers on the front lines, however, seem nearly unanimous in agreeing that the threat to ecosystems posed by noxious weeds outweighs that from herbicides.
+HERBICIDES ARE A POWERFUL WEAPON in the war on weeds, but many environmentalists fear collateral damage.
+The biologists and land managers on the front lines, however, seem nearly unanimous in saying that the threat posed by weeds outweighs that from herbicides.

-“Weeds are a big problem throughout the West, and herbicides are a critical tool for dealing with them,” says Jerry Holechek, a range scientist at New Mexico State University near Las Cruces.
-He says that creosote, a native shrub that has been encroaching on grasslands because of fire suppression, “totally dominates” the landscape near Las Cruces.
-Because manual creosote removal tears up the soil, and the absence of an understory prevents managers from burning, he believes herbicide use is the only realistic option for restoring the grasslands.
+Invasive weeds degrade wildlife habitat, dry up water tables and intensify wildfires on 35 million acres of public land across the West.
+They invade 2,300 acres each day - equal to 20 Wal-Mart superstores a minute.
+"Weeds are a big problem throughout the West, and herbicides are a critical tool for dealing with them," says Jerry Holechek, range scientist at New Mexico State University near Las Cruces.
+He says creosote, a native shrub that encroaches on grasslands because of fire suppression, "totally dominates" the landscape there.
+Because manual creosote removal tears up the soil, and the diminished understory makes prescribed burns ineffective, Holechek believes herbicide use is the only realistic option for restoring the grasslands.

-The BLM’s plan prescribes buffers between treatment areas and cropland, but “sometimes things are outside your control,” says Amme.
-He says that all BLM weed-control projects include rehabilitation work, such as replanting native species in areas that have been sprayed.
-And according to Asher, though the agency’s efforts involve both control and prevention, even “if all activities related to humans were removed from Western federal lands tomorrow, the weeds would continue to spread rapidly over vast areas.”
-He points out that livestock was removed in 1900 from the area that is now the Selway-Bitterroot Wilderness, but the knapweed didn’t arrive until after 1920.
-Grazing was stopped long ago in Idaho’s Craig Mountain Wildlife Management Area, but the weed invasion continued.
+The BLM's plan prescribes buffers between treated areas and cropland, but "sometimes things are outside your control," says Amme, adding that farm chemicals also drift onto public lands.
+Amme says all BLM weed-control projects include rehabilitation, such as replanting in sprayed areas.
+And although the agency' efforts involve both control and prevention, "if all activities related to humans were removed from Western federal lands tomorrow, the weeds would continue to spread rapidly," says Asher.
+He points out that livestock were removed in 1900 from the area that' now the Selway-Bitterroot Wilderness, but knapweed didn't arrive until after 1920.
+Grazing was stopped long ago in Idaho' Craig Mountain Wildlife Management Area, but weed invasion continued.

-The biggest successes in weed management are the ones you never hear about, according to Amme — ordinary people going out with a shovel to dig up a few plants before they can spread.
-“The story of the West is (that) local people usually don’t get too concerned…until it’s too late,” says Asher.
-“What we’re really talking about is saving land.”
+A flexible approach, using chemicals alongside other methods, works best, according to Amme: "You look at the conditions and choose the best tools for the job."
+Lassen County' team uses an integrated pest management approach, including targeted grazing, chemicals, biocontrol, burning, and hand digging, and has achieved some startling victories: They've reduced the invasion of yellow star-thistle from over a hundred populations in 1994 to three today.
+But the biggest successes in weed management are the ones you never hear about, according to Amme - ordinary people digging up a few plants before they spread.
+"The story of the West is (that) local people usually don't get too concerned ... until it' too late," says Asher.
+"What we're really talking about is saving land."